federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 This is the only open source project that has regular commits into source tree in 2024.
 Perfectly compatible with Windows 7, Windows 8, Windows 10, [Windows 11](https://www.microsoft.com/en-us/software-download/windows11){:target="_blank"}, both 32-bit and 64-bit systems.

-AutoClicker2 Record Play The Lists Of Mouse Clicks is a new open source replacer of frozen, buggy, suspicious proprietary projects such as
+AutoClicker2 Record Play is a new open source replacer of frozen, buggy, suspicious proprietary projects such as [Orphamiel Auto-Clicker](https://sourceforge.net/projects/orphamielautoclicker/){:target="_blank"}, [OP AutoClicker](https://www.opautoclicker.com){:target="_blank"}, [AutoClicker.io](https://autoclicker.io){:target="_blank"},
-[Orphamiel Auto-Clicker](https://sourceforge.net/projects/orphamielautoclicker/){:target="_blank"},
-[OP AutoClicker](https://www.opautoclicker.com){:target="_blank"},
-[AutoClicker.io](https://autoclicker.io){:target="_blank"},